BioJulia/Bio.jl/doc/parsing/parsing.md

 Though we are using a newer version of ragel, the specification language has not significantly changed, so the the [manual for ragel-6.9](http://www.colm.net/files/ragel/ragel-guide-6.9.pdf) is the best source to learn the basics of how to write ragel parsers.
-The main feature of ragel, compared to other parser generator tools for regular languages, is that it allows arbitrary code to be executed on transitions in the finite state machine.
+It's also useful to have a basic understanding of finite state machines (FSMs).
+The main feature of ragel, compared to other parser generator tools for regular languages, is that it allows arbitrary code to be executed on transitions in the FSM.

 Let's start with a basic specification BED3 in ragel.